 If your Russians sage plant is small like mine or it’s immature, then it’s best to hand prune it like I do.
 You don’t have to be very careful here, if you cut too low on the plant, it’s not going to hurt it.

-Step 1: Look for the new growth – Find the spot on the branch where the new leaves have started growing.
+Step 1: Look for the new growth – Find the spot on the branch where there are new leaves.
 That is usually towards the bottom of the stem, but it can be much farther up on some stems.

 When they’re small, the new leaves are very delicate and can break off easily, so be careful.
-But don’t worry, if you accidentally knock off a few, it’s really not a big deal.
-They will grow back.
+But if you accidentally knock off a few, it’s really not a big deal.
+They will come back.

 There you have it!
 I told you pruning Russian sage would be easy.
-Pruning is an important part of Russian sage care, and it helps to keep your plants growing and looking their best.
+Pruning is an important part of Russian sage care, and it helps to keep your plant looking its best.

 You can use any of the three methods every year for all the different Russian sage varieties.
-Or you can alternate these methods from year to year as you need to in order to keep your plant growing nice, and keep it shapely.
+Or you can alternate these methods from year to year as you need to keep your healthy and shapely.

 - The Pruning Answers Book